Asphodelus is a genus of mainly perennial plants first described for modern science in 1753 and commonly known as

-Asphodels are popular garden plants, which grow in well-drained soils with abundant natural light.
+Asphodels are popular garden plants that grow in well-drained soils with abundant natural light.
 The plants are hardy herbaceous perennials with narrow tufted radical leaves and an elongated stem bearing a handsome spike of white or yellow flowers.
-Asphodelus albus and Asphodelus fistulosus have white flowers and grow from 1.5 to 2 feet (45 to 60 cm) high.
-Asphodelus ramosus is a larger plant, the large white flowers with a reddish-brown line in the middle of each segment.
+Asphodelus albus and Asphodelus fistulosus have white flowers and grow from 1.5 to 2 feet (45 to 60 cm) tall.
+Asphodelus ramosus is a larger plant with large white flowers with a reddish-brown line in the middle of each segment.

 Growing Conditions and General Cultivation

 Grow Asphodels in moderately fertile, well-drained soil in full sun.
 It does not tolerate heavy, poorly-drained soil.
 Irrigate occasionally to very little in coastal gardens.
 They are considered hardy to USDA zone 6.
-It tolerates temperature down to 14ºF (-10ºC).
+It tolerates temperatures down to 14ºF (-10ºC).

 Great as a border or accent plant.

 Propagate Asphodels by seed, sown in pots in a cold frame in spring, or propagate by division after flowering.

-Although you can cut back flower stems after flowering, the seed heads are attractive so that they can be left.
+Although you can cut back flower stems after flowering, the seed heads are attractive, so they can be left.